AlexJReid/blog/content/posts/bigtable-filtering.md

 ### Row key design

 As Bigtable has no secondary indexes, the creation time `sort key` needs to be embedded into the row key so that we can show newest comments first.
-As we need to filter on `language` and a set of selected `rating`s, these also need to be included.
+As we need to filter on `language` and a set of selected `rating`s, these also need to be included in the key.

 Bigtable does not support reverse scans and to meet `QP1` we need to show the most recent comments first.
 A trick to achieve this is to subtract the actual timestamp from a timestamp 100 years (or more) into the future.